crag-h4k/Collaborative-Project-Ideas/README.md

-# Ideas for hackathons,workshops, and programming and tech projects.
+## Put your ideas for hackathons, workshops, and programming and tech projects here.

 ## Hackathons